Who We Are ...

 Guests - please Contact us in advance so we can have your visit request approved by the site.

 Policies require thatvisitors must be US Citizens or Permanent US Residents.
 If not, we'd recommend Toastmasters Meetup to find another great club nearby.

-Meeting room change on October 13th & 20th: Same building, Garfield Conference room.
+Our usual meeting room is the Cleveland Conference Room.
+Meeting room change on December 8th & 15th: Same building, Hayes Conference room.
 Please meet in the lobby, as usual.

 Distinguished Club Program